Skip to main content

 In A Brief History of Time, Stephen Hawking basically walks us through the evolution of scientific theories over the centuries.
 It’s impossible to cover everything in this article, so here’s an overview of some of the key theories and concepts that he explained in detail.
 These are the prevailing theories and discoveries that shape our understanding of the universe today.

 Unfortunately, there’re still gaps in our knowledge, and a unified theory will likely come from a combination of 2 of the most foundational theories—The General Theory of Relativity and The Quantum Theory.
-Do get a copy of our full version of A Brief History of Time summary (click here for 14-page summary) for more details on each of these concepts.
+Do get a copy of our full version of A Brief History of Time summary for more details on each of these concepts.

 A Brief History of Time summary_Concept overview